malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    Annealer encodings of single gates are known
-   There is probably a way to efficiently and algorithmically determine a lump adiabatic from its component single gate encodings.
+   There is probably a way to efficiently and algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings.

    	XNOR example (assuming full connectivity of annealer qubits):